Faster Randomized Methods for Orthogonality Constrained Problems: Sketched Iterative FDA

 In the FDA problem, we want any optimization algorithm to converge to an optimal point.
 In Theorem \ref{thm:criticalpointsofLDA} we prove that the critical points of $\flda$ on $\Stiefellda$ are matrices $\matW\in\Stiefellda$ such that the columns are some $p$ FDA weight vectors.
-Similarly to the CCA problem, we analyze the stability of the critical points and show that under mild assumptions the optimal solutions of Problem \ref{eq:lda_riemannian} are asymptotically stable while other critical points are unstable (see Appendix \ref{sec:LDAstability}).
+Similarly to the CCA problem, we analyze the stability of the critical points using \cite[Proposition 4.4.1]{AMS09} and \cite[Proposition 4.4.2]{AMS09}.
+Note that similarly to the CCA problem, solving FDA on the generalized Stiefel manifold can be reduced to a generalized eigenvalues problem, and that the discussion of the stability of critical points is independent of the choice of Riemannian metric.
+In \cite[Theorem 4]{brockett1991dynamical}, the stability of the global minimum of the generalized eigenvalue problem is established assuming distinct eigenvalues.
+In the context of Riemannian optimization, the eigenvalue problem was discussed in various references, e.g., \cite[Sections 4.6 and 4.8]{AMS09}.
+However, apart from \cite[Theorem 4.6.3]{AMS09} where the stability of the critical points of finding the extreme eigenvalue, i.e., $p=1$, none of the aforementioned references provides a complete analysis of the stability of the critical points in the context of Riemannian optimization.
+Thus, for completeness of the presentation, we present our analysis in this paper and relegate the proofs to the appendix.

+The following theorem shows that under reasonable assumptions the critical points which solve Problem~(\ref{eq:lda_riemannian}) are asymptotically stable and critical points which are saddle points of Problem~(\ref{eq:lda_riemannian}) are unstable.
+The proof is analogous to the proof of Theorem \ref{thm:stabilityCCA}, and presented in Appendix \ref{subsec:proofstabilityLDA}.

+\begin{theorem} Consider using Riemannian optimization to minimize $\flda$ subject to $\matW\in\Stiefellda$, and assume that the mapping defined by the algorithm is a descent mapping.
+Assume that $\rho_{1}>\rho_{2}>...>\rho_{p+1}\geq0$, then $\matW\in\Stiefellda$ such that the columns are the $p$ leading FDA weight vectors are asymptotically stable.
+Furthermore, critical points which are not a local minimum of Problem~(\ref{eq:lda_riemannian}) are unstable. \end{theorem}